+\begin{proof} When we go around a vertex, the number of times the edges switch between $a$ and $b$ must be even.
+The $ab$-angles $\beta$ or $\gamma$ appear exactly when we have such a switch. \end{proof}

 In the non-symmetric case, the two $ab$-angles $\beta,\gamma$ can be distinguished by their values (same for the two $a^2$-angles $\delta,\epsilon$).
 Then it makes sense to say that the total number of times the $ab$-angle $\beta$ appears in the tiling is $f$, and the similar statements for all the other angles.
-The counting argument and the parity lemma has the following consequence.
+Such kind of counting argument and the parity lemma have the following consequence.
 Again the lemma is used so often, that we give it a name.

-\begin{lemma}[Balance Lemma] In a spherical tiling by congruent non-symmetric pentagons in Figure \ref{geom1}, if either $\beta^2\cdots$ or $\gamma^2\cdots$ is not a vertex, then any vertex either contains no $ab$-angle, or is of the form $\beta\gamma\cdots$ with no more $ab$-angle in the remainder $\cdots$. \end{lemma}
+\begin{lemma}[Balance Lemma] In a spherical tiling by congruent non-symmetric pentagons in Figure \ref{pentagon}, if either $\beta^2\cdots$ or $\gamma^2\cdots$ is not a vertex, then any vertex either has no $\beta,\gamma$, or is of the form $\beta\gamma\cdots$ with no more $\beta,\gamma$ in the remainder. \end{lemma}

 \begin{proof} If $\beta^2\cdots$ is not a vertex, then any vertex is of the form $\beta^k\gamma^l\cdots$, $k=0,1$, with no $\beta,\gamma$ in the remainder.
 If $k=0$, then $l\ge k$.
-If $k=1$, then by the parity lemma, we have $1+l$ even, which implies $l\ge 1=k$.
+If $k=1$, then by the parity lemma, we know $1+l$ is even, which implies $l\ge 1=k$.
 Therefore at each vertex, the number of times $\beta$ appears is always no bigger than the number of times $\gamma$ appears.
 On the other hand, the total number of times the two angles appear in the whole tiling is the same $f$.
 This implies $l=k$ at every vertex. \end{proof}

-A very useful tool for deriving angle combinations at vertices is the technique of {\em adjacent angle deduction} introduced in \cite[Section 2.4]{wy1}.
-This starts by including the edge length and adjacency (i.e., configuration) information in the notation for a vertex.
-For example, we denote the vertex in Figure \ref{adjacent_deduce} by $\thick \beta\thin\delta\thin\gamma\thick\cdots$.
-Then $\beta\thin\gamma\cdots$ means a vertex in which a $\beta$ and a $\gamma$ share $a$-edge, and $\beta\thick\gamma\cdots$ means a vertex in which a $\beta$ and a $\gamma$ share $b$-edge.
-However, if we only list angles, such as $\beta\gamma\delta\cdots$, then we do not imply any adjacency or edge length information, unless we say {\em consecutive}.